Flyers–Penguins rivalry: Rivalry in the 21st century

 In the season opener, Philadelphia traveled to Pittsburgh to open the Penguins new arena, the Consol Energy Center, on October 7.
 Rookie goaltender Sergei Bobrovsky made his NHL debut, leading the Flyers to a 3–2 victory.
-Flyers forward Danny Briere scored the first NHL goal in the new building, and Penguins forward Tyler Kennedy scored the first Penguins goal.
+Flyers forward Daniel Brière scored the first NHL goal in the new building, and Penguins forward Tyler Kennedy scored the first Penguins goal.